The Majority Report with Sam Seder: History

-Sam Seder hosts The Majority Report.

-The inspiration for The Majority Report radio program occurred on election night 2000, when Sam Seder witnessed via the television media what he perceived to be the theft of the presidency by George W. Bush.
-The name "The Majority Report" refers to Al Gore being "first past the post", a plurality, on the popular vote (beating President Bush) in the election as well as a play on the popular 1956 story The Minority Report by Philip K. Dick.
+The inspiration for The Majority Report radio program occurred on election night 2000, when Sam Seder witnessed via the television media what he perceived as the theft of the presidency by George W. Bush.
+The name "The Majority Report" refers to Al Gore being "first past the post", a plurality, on the popular vote in the 2000 presidential election in the election as well as a play on the popular 1956 story The Minority Report by Philip K. Dick.
 In February 2003, Janeane Garofalo (a longtime friend and fellow comedian of Seder) appeared as a guest with Seder on The Best Show on WFMU with Tom Scharpling, a comedy/talk radio program on the New Jersey station WFMU.
 In the summer of 2003, Garofalo was approached by representatives of Air America Radio to be a radio personality for their programming.
 She insisted that they hire Seder and that he share the hosting responsibilities.
-Less than one year later, on March 31, 2004, The Majority Report with Janeane Garofalo was born, and aired from 8 - 11 PM ET initially, and later in the year the time slot moved up 1 hour to 7 - 10 PM ET.
+Within a year, on March 31, 2004, The Majority Report with Janeane Garofalo was born, and aired from 8–11 p.m.
+ET initially, and later in the year the time slot moved up one hour to 7–10 p.m.
+ET.
 Regular guests included bloggers Atrios of Eschaton and Bill Scher of LiberalOasis.
 Journalist Bill Crowley read the hourly news and engaged in a brief discussion at the beginning of each program's third hour, introduced by Ozzy Osbourne's "Mr. Crowley."

 Garofalo once said getting on the radio was an early career goal of hers.
 One early program advertisement read: "The battle to reclaim America from the forces of darkness continues with hosts Janeane Garofalo and Sam Seder."
 The early days of Air America Radio are chronicled in the documentary Left of the Dial, which includes a debate between Janeane and her conservative father Carmine, who was initially a regular guest on The Majority Report.
 Garofalo came under fire from her listeners for her comments on her April 28, 2006 show supporting the Scientology-linked "New York Rescue Workers Detoxification Project", a questioned treatment for workers now suffering ailments from 9/11 clean-up efforts in New York City.